All Episodes

 Doesn't matter.

-Having a bad day here remembering details of things.
+I'm having a bad day here remembering details of things.

-Anyway, because there's too much my brain's going faster than my mouth can keep up with, which normally does not happen.
+Anyway, because there's too much, my brain's going faster than my mouth can keep up with, which normally does not happen.

-One of the fastest mouths media.
+I'm one of the fastest mouths media.

-Last night, Fox News channels your world with Neil Cavuto, he spoke to Frank Pallone, who's a Democrat member of Congress from New Jersey about Obama's windfall profits tax.
+He spoke to Frank Pallone, who's a Democrat member of Congress from New Jersey about Obama's windfall profits tax.

-And they should be used for renewables.
+So the rebates should be used for renewables.

 I think that's a very good idea.